Reindeer Gas Field, Australia

 Pipeline running from the Australian gas field

-About 90km of the total 105km length of the pipeline is laid under water and the remaining length is onshore to connect the processing facility.
 The offshore pipeline is laid 60m deep under the water and has a 2.5km section drilled horizontally at Gnoorea Point to link with the 10km onshore pipeline.
 The area occupied by the offshore pipeline is 89,000m².

-The pipeline has been laid in two phases.
+The pipeline was laid in two phases.
 The first phase included 23km of pipe installation in shallow water at a depth of five to 22m by the pipelay barge Leighton Stealth.
 Deep water laying was done in the second phase by the Sapura 3000 heavy lift vessel owned by SapuraAcergy.

 Contracts awarded to companies

-Santos awarded the contract for engineering, procurement and fabrication (EPF) of the well head platform to Perth-based Clough Engineering in June 2008.
+Santos awarded the contract for engineering, procurement and fabrication (EPF) of the wellhead platform to Perth-based Clough Engineering in June 2008.

-The $200m contract involves transportation and construction of an unmanned well head platform and laying of a single gas pipeline.
+The $200m contract involves transportation and construction of an unmanned wellhead platform and laying of a single gas pipeline.
 Clough Engineering deployed the Java Constructor vessel for the beach pull and Clough Challenge for the installation of pipeline.

 Apache Energy awarded a $170m contract to SapuraAcergy for laying the offshore pipeline.
 Leighton was involved in laying the pipeline in shallow waters.